scalvaruso/textlinebreaker/README.md

 - Choose alignment options for the text (left, center, right).
 - Adjust the maximum width (default value is the terminal width).

+## Latest Version 0.1.0-alpha

+- Fixed a bug where the string was split in single characters rather than in words.
+- Added a check for the input to establish if it is a list or a string in order to perform the correct splitting method.

 ## Table of Contents

 - [Getting Started](#getting-started)